SAP/ui5-tooling/docs/updates/migrate-v2.md

 # Migrate to v2

-v2.0.0 of the UI5 Tooling was released on April 1, 2020.
+v2.0.0 of the UI5 CLI was released on April 1, 2020.
 As a major feature, it introduces the easy consumption of SAPUI5 libraries in UI5 projects.

 ## Breaking changes
-**All UI5 Tooling Modules: Require Node.js >= 10**
+**All UI5 CLI Modules: Require Node.js >= 10**

 Support for older Node.js releases has been dropped.

 **UI5 Builder: Make namespace mandatory for application and library projects ([SAP/ui5-builder#430](https://github.com/SAP/ui5-builder/pull/430))**

-The UI5 Tooling must be able to determine an application- or library project's namespace.
+The UI5 CLI must be able to determine an application- or library project's namespace.
 Otherwise an error is thrown.

 Ideally the namespace should be defined in the `sap.app/id` field of the [`manifest.json`](https://ui5.sap.com/#/topic/be0cf40f61184b358b5faedaec98b2da)